Canadian dollar: Province of Canada

 In 1841, the Province of Canada adopted a new system based on the Halifax rating.
 The new Canadian pound was equal to four US dollars (92.88 grains gold), making £1 sterling equal to £1.4s.4d.
 Canadian.
 Thus, the new Canadian pound was worth 16 shillings and 5.3 pence sterling.

 In 1851, the Parliament of the Province of Canada passed an act for the purposes of introducing a sterling-based unit, with decimal fractional coinage.
 The idea was that the decimal coins would correspond to exact amounts in relation to the US dollar fractional coinage.

 In response to British concerns, in 1853, an act of the Parliament of the Province of Canada introduced the gold standard into the colony, based on both the British gold sovereign and the American gold eagle coins.
 This gold standard was introduced with the gold sovereign being legal tender at £1 = US$4.86 2/3.
 No coinage was provided for under the 1853 act.
 Sterling coinage was made legal tender and all other silver coins were demonetized.
 The British government in principle allowed for a decimal coinage but held out hope that a sterling unit would be chosen under the name of "royal".
 However, in 1857, the decision was made to introduce a decimal coinage into the Province of Canada in conjunction with the US dollar unit.
 Hence, when the new decimal coins were introduced in 1858, the colony's currency became aligned with the US currency, although the British gold sovereign continued to remain legal tender at the rate of £1 = Can$4.86 2/3 right up until the 1990s.
 In 1859, Canadian colonial postage stamps were issued with decimal denominations for the first time.
-In 1861, Canadian postage stamps were issued with the denominations shown in dollars and cents.
+In 1861, Canadian postage stamps were issued with the denominations shown in cents.